-PLEASE NOTE: On 1 July 2019, the Aged Care Quality and Safety Commission (Commission) commenced assessment and monitoring against the new Aged Care Quality Standards (Quality Standards).
+Please note: From 1 July 2019, the Aged Care Quality and Safety Commission (Commission) began assessing and monitoring quality of care and services against the new Aged Care Quality Standards (Quality Standards).

 The Quality Standards apply to all aged care services including residential care, home care, flexible care, short-term restorative care, as well as services under the National Aboriginal and Torres Strait Islander Flexible Aged Care Program and the Commonwealth Home Support Programme.

-On this page you will find information about the Standards aged care providers were assessed against prior to the implementation of the Quality Standards.
+On this page you will find information about the previous Standards against which aged care providers were assessed.

 The old Standards comprised of: